Code-Institute-Submissions/Stream1_Porject/README.md

 ### What is this website for?

-This is a fan site for those who have played the Gabriel Knight games and provides in depth details about each of the three games in the series.
+This is a fan site for those who have played the Gabriel Knight games and provides in depth details and fun activities about each of the three games in the series.

 ### What does it do?